lvcca/ai-orchestrator/README.md

 ## Overview

-ai-orchestrator is a light ai-orchestrator written in typescript.
+A light ai-orchestrator written in Typescript.

 ## Installation